 The best gaming desks go above and beyond the simple necessities – holding your computer, mouse, monitor and keyboard – to genuinely enhance your gaming experience.
-If you've got one of the best gaming PCs around, you don't want it to be let down the desk.
+If you've got one of the best gaming PCs or best gaming laptops around, you don't want it to be let down by your desk.

-Find the best gaming desk for you and it can be an integral part of your gaming setup, just like the best gaming mouse or the best gaming keyboard.
+Because the truth is that a gaming desk is a really important part of a gaming setup, just like the best gaming mouse or the best gaming keyboard.
 Sure, gaming involves a lot of skill too, but it certainly helps when you've got the right environment for your sessions.

 Here we'll take you through our favourite gaming desks of the moment, and we've got something to suit every need and budget, all meticulously reviewed and researched.
 Don't forget to check out our best gaming monitor page if you're looking for more hardware.